 After creating the Place Set, you will import your .CSV file to save all of your fueling locations as Places within that Place Set.
 To do that:

 - In the Place Sets panel, click on Import.

 - Choose File > and select the .CSV file that contains fuel station locations.

 - ContentTools will take you through a series of steps to verify the location information in the .CSV.

 - Click on the Replace Set option in the Set Details dialog, then Finish.

 Once your fuel stations are imported into ContentTools, you have to assign that newly created Place Set ("1 Co Appr Fuel") to a specific group or groups of vehicles running CoPilot.
 This ensures those places, and their fuel prices, appear in CoPilot.
 The setup is done in Account Manager's Configure Fleet Settings:

 - If a Vehicle Group doesn't already exist, create a group of vehicles to which you want to assign the fueling locations.

 - On the Vehicle Groups page, select a Vehicle Group.
-Click on the Custom Places tab, select the newly created Place Set ("1 Co Appr Fuel"), and select +ADD.
+Click on the Assign Custom Places, and select the newly created Place Set ("1 Co Appr Fuel"), and select Save.